-- 30 and 80 cm depth where indistinct sections are most frequent (Fig. 8b).
-The cumulative uncertainty in the MOIM is lower than asymmetrical varve-only model and similar to the symmetrical varve-only model. - The posterior probabilities of over- and under-counting consistently increase for lamination quality codes 1 and 2, consistent with the priors, and theory, as we'd expect the highest quality lamina to be identified correctly most frequently.
-The posterior probabilities are of under- or over-counting are higher than the priors for all lamination quality codes except for the probability of under-counting code 2 (Fig. 8a).
-The probability of over- and under-counting is similar for varve code 1, with a slight tendency for more under-counting (11 % vs 14 %).
-Furthermore, the probability of over- and under-counting varve code 2 is the same (41 % vs 40 %).
-In contrast, the likelihood of over-counting varve code 3 is much smaller than the likelihood of under-counting (10 % vs 88 %).
-However, the distribution of the likelihood of over-counting is much wider than for other lamination quality codes indicating this parameter has the least influence on the iterative improvements made by the Gibbs sampler.
-More under-counting appears with deeper sediment due to the dominance of poorly preserved sediment identified as lamination quality code 3.
-Similar posterior probabilities resulted from re-running the MOIM with smaller asymmetrical uncertainty.
+However, the HDR encapsulates the mean age of the radiometric model (Fig. 8b).
+The greatest deviation between the independent model and the MOIM occurs between 30 and 80 cm depth where indistinct sections are most frequent (Fig. 8b).
+The cumulative uncertainty in the MOIM is lower than the asymmetrical varve-only model and similar to the symmetrical varve-only model.
+The posterior probabilities of over- and under-counting consistently increase for lamination quality codes 1 and 2, consistent with the priors and theory, as we would expect the highest-quality lamina to be identified correctly most frequently.
+The posterior probabilities of under- or overcounting are higher than the priors for all lamination quality codes except for the probability of under-counting code 2

 Figure 8.
-Integrated varve-radiometric model. (a) Over- and under-counting posterior distributions for the multiple observers integrated model (MOIM) for each lamination quality code (1, 2, 3). (b) Age-depth model comparison of the independent (Bacon) age model and the multiple observers integrated model.
+Integrated varve-radiometric model. (a) Over- and under-counting posterior distributions for the multiple observer integrated model (MOIM) for each lamination quality code (1, 2, 3). (b) Age-depth model comparison of the independent (Bacon) age model and the multiple observer integrated model.
 OC: over-counting.
 UC: under-counting.
-Red line indicates the prior distributions.
+The red line indicates the prior distributions.